3dcitydb/3dcitydb-docs/source/3dcitydb/uml/building.rst

 *BuildingParts* as components, because the composition relation is inherited.
 This way a tree-like hierarchy can be created whose root object is a *Building* and whose non-root nodes are *BuildingParts*.
-The attribute values are generally filled in the lower hierarchy level, because basically every part can have its own construction year and function.
+The attribute values are generally provided for the leaves in the hierarchy level, because basically every part can have its own, for instance, construction year and function.
 However, the function can also be defined in the root of the hierarchy and therefore span the whole building.
 The individual *BuildingParts* within a *Building* must not penetrate each other and